UZ-SLAMLab/ORB_SLAM3/README.md

 This will create **libORB_SLAM3.so**  at *lib* folder and the executables in *Examples* folder.

 # 4. EuRoC Examples
-EuRoC was recorded with two pinhole cameras and an inertial sensor.
+[EuRoC dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) was recorded with two pinhole cameras and an inertial sensor.
 We provide an example script to launch EuRoC sequences in all the sensor configurations.

 1. Download a sequence (ASL format) from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets

 2. Open the script "euroc_examples.sh" in the root of the project.
 Change **pathDatasetEuroc** variable to point to the directory where the dataset has been uncompressed.

-3. Execute the script to process all the sequences with all sensor configurations
+3. Execute the following script to process all the sequences with all sensor configurations:
 ```
 ./euroc_examples
 ```